-Exception: When approved by the Fire Code Official, sky lanterns may be used when necessary for religious or cultural ceremonies and adequate safeguards have been taken.
+Exception: When approved by the fire code official, sky lanterns may be used when necessary for religious or cultural ceremonies and adequate safeguards have been taken.
 Sky lanterns shall be tethered in a safe manner to prevent them from leaving the area and must be constantly attended until extinguished.

-Section 320 is added to read as follows:
+Section 319 320 is added to read as follows:

-SECTION 320 - COMBUSTIBLE MATERIALS SUBJECT TO SPONTANEOUS IGNITION
+SECTION 319320 - COMBUSTIBLE MATERIALS SUBJECT TO SPONTANEOUS IGNITION

-320.1 General.
-Combustible Materials, as defined in Section 202, subject to spontaneous ignition, including mulch, recyclable materials, are governed by Sections

-320 and 2808, and Appendix W.
+319320.1 General.
+Combustible materials, as defined in Section 202, subject to spontaneous ignition, including mulch, recyclable materials, are governed by Sections 319 and 2808, and Appendix W.

-- 320.2 Prevention of ignition.
-Materials shall be stored, handled, treated or monitored as necessary and in such a manner as to prevent ignition. - 320.3 Provisions for extinguishment.
-The owner or Person responsible for such materials shall provide the necessary means to extinguish a fire should ignition occur.
-Piles of such materials shall be arranged in such a manner as not to exceed the capability of resources available to the owner or Person responsible for such materials to extinguish a fire in any single pile before it can spread to another pile or any other combustible fuels.
-Access for firefighting apparatus shall be provided when required by the Fire Code Official. - 320.4 Location.
-When materials are located in, upon or adjoining any Hazardous Fire Area, clearance between such materials and any other from combustible vegetation shall be maintained in accordance with Section 2808 and Appendix W for Buildings.
+319320.2 Prevention of ignition.
+Materials shall be stored, handled, treated or monitored as necessary and in such a manner as to prevent ignition.

+319320.3 Provisions for extinguishment.
+The owner or person responsible for such materials shall provide the necessary means to extinguish a fire should ignition occur.
+Piles of such materials shall be arranged in such a manner as not to exceed the capability of resources available to the owner or person responsible for such materials to extinguish a fire in any single pile before it can spread to another pile or any other combustible fuels.
+Access for firefighting apparatus shall be provided when required by the fire code official.

+319320.4 Location.
+When materials are located in, upon or adjoining any hazardous fire area, clearance between such materials and any other from combustible vegetation shall be maintained in accordance with Section 2808 and Appendix W for buildings.

-Section 321 is added to read as follows:
+Section 320321 is added to read as follows:

-321 Fire hazard.
-No Person operating any occupancy subject to these regulations shall permit any fire hazard to exist on premises under their control, or fail to take immediate action to abate a fire hazard when requested to do so by the Fire Code Official.
+320321 Fire hazard.
+No person operating any occupancy subject to these regulations shall permit any fire hazard, as defined in this article, to exist on premises under their control, or fail to take immediate action to abate a fire hazard when requested to do so by the fire code official.

-Section 322 is added to read as follows:
+Section 321322 is added to read as follows:

-SECTION 322 - SPECIAL HAZARDS, NOT OTHERWISE SPECIFIED
+SECTION 321322 - SPECIAL HAZARDS, NOT OTHERWISE SPECIFIED